isomerpages/tp-launchpad/index.md

       url: https://
       image: /images/Whatweoffer.jpg
       alt: Image alt text
-  - infocols:
-      title: What We Offer
-      id: infocols
-      linktext: Learn more
-      infoboxes:
-        - title: Comprehensive Training
-          description: 3 incubation programs designed to nurture your idea to prototype, launch, and grow your startup with support.
-        - title: Mentoring and Network
-          description: Get business advice from our industry mentors, build strong network from the industry.
-        - title: Facilities Support
-          description: Equipment for prototyping and product development.
-Spaces to work on your idea and collaboration.
-        - title: Funding
-          description: Up to 10K fund to support startups in prototyping and business development.
   - infopic:
       title: "\"Creating Tomorrow's Aspiring Innovators and Entrepreneur\""
       subtitle: Our Mission